What Motivates You

 These clues will help you discover what motivates and inspires you.

-You can keep your notebook close at hand and write down any thoughts throughout the day.
+You can keep your notebook close at hand and write down any thoughts throughout the day, including what motivates you in life.

-Your inner thoughts are not the only thing that motivates you.
-What you enjoy doing in your life is also essential.
+However, your inner thoughts are not the only source of motivation.
+It’s important to consider what you enjoy doing in your life.

 Also Read Don’t Lose Your Confidence : Steps to Re-gain Confidence